confluentinc/schema-registry/docs/multidc.rst

 - If possible, revive the "master" datacenter by starting Kafka and Schema Registry as before.

-- If you must designate a new datacenter (call it DC B) as "master", update the Schema Registry config files so that ``kafkastore.connection.url`` points to the local ZooKeeper, and change ``master.eligibility`` to true.
+- If you must designate a new datacenter (call it DC B) as "master", update the Schema Registry config files so that ``kafkastore.connection.url`` points to the local |zk|, and change ``master.eligibility`` to true.
 The restart your Schema Registry instances with these new configs in a rolling fashion.